jesnor/rc-pool/README.md

 - Manual: similar to SlopMap in that items are only dropped explicitly.
 This can be useful if you want to only use weak references and use the pool itself as item owner.

 Note that regardless of drop mode the dropped item memory can always be re-used even though there are weak references remaining.

+# Thread Safety

+RcPool is not thread safe, so only use it from one thread or behind a Mutex or similar.
+If you want to safely share items between threads just use Arc with normal heap allocation.
+It's heavily optimized and safe for multithreaded usage.
+It doesn't make much sense to try to replace that.

 ## Comparison with Rc/Weak